How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Travel Insurance — I know I already mentioned it above, but seriously: travel insurance is a very small investment as compared to the cost of a honeymoon in Paris, and it’s worth the peace of mind!

-Travel Adaptors for Paris — If you’re coming from outside of Europe, you’ll likely need to pick up travel adaptors for Paris–don’t risk getting to your hotel room and not being able to charge anything!
+Travel Adapters for Paris — If you’re coming from outside of Europe, you’ll likely need to pick up travel adapters for Paris.
+Don’t risk getting to your hotel room and not being able to charge anything!

 READ NEXT